prosper615/Hill-Cipher-/README.md

 + If the length of the input is not divisible by 3, the algorithm will add padding characters ('x') to make it a multiple of 3.

-** There are some potential improvements and fixes to consider: **
+__ There are some potential improvements and fixes to consider: __

  + Review how padding is handled for input lengths that aren't a multiple of 3 (currently, padding with 'x' could cause unintended behavior if the result isn't properly divisible by 3).

  + Improve the UI to provide feedback on errors or invalid inputs.

-** Bugs **
+# Bugs
 The padding mechanism (x) could introduce problems for inputs that aren’t multiples of 3, such as when adding x creates an input that's still not a multiple of 3.
 For example, adding an 'x' to an input of length 13 would give 14, which still isn't divisible by 3.

-License
-This project is open-source.
-Feel free to modify and improve upon it.

- ** Technology Used **
+ # Technology Used
-HTML: To structure the input forms and display the results.
+ + HTML: To structure the input forms and display the results.

-JavaScript/TypeScript: For implementing the Hill Cipher algorithm and handling user interactions.
+ + JavaScript/TypeScript: For implementing the Hill Cipher algorithm and handling user interactions.

-CSS: Styling for the interactive elements and layout.
++  CSS: Styling for the interactive elements and layout.

-Any suggestions or improvements ?
+ * Any suggestions or improvements ? *